 The experimental acousti-tronica (is that a thing? it totally should be) of Dundee artist Chris Lee-Marr has been in my life for so long now that it was a surprise to receive a package billed as the artist’s “debut album”.
-What probably makes it more confusing is that his project, Esperi, has lost none of its slightly shambolic lo-fi charm in translation.
+What probably makes it more confusing is that his project, try Esperi, website like this has lost none of its slightly shambolic lo-fi charm in translation.

 While that sense of familiarity is certainly bolstered by songs that have appeared on previous releases in one form or another – “Dialled” and “Made For Life” for example – Marr’s use of found sounds, particularly children’s toys, has a substantial role to play.
 In a Moment, Emotion, Sentiment is almost magical in the way it takes the simplest elements and creates these beautiful, intricately-layered pieces: it sounds like an adventure in your back garden armed against pirates with a sword made of tin-foil; chasing bubbles; the smell of cinnamon.